Software Development

 Optimized Distributed Software (15-721 Advanced DBMS)

-In this course the data is no longer locally stored and lives in Amazon s3 buckets.
-How do you engineer so that you are moving around the least amount of data and at the same time maximizing the network connection?
+In this course the data is no longer locally stored and lives in a massive 'data ocean' or Amazon s3 buckets.

 Lecture 0